 The Education Scotland publication "What Scotland Learned, 100 stories of lockdown" combines educational research with these inspiring stories.
-The publication is accompanied by a YouTube video on learning through play.
+The publication is accompanied by a YouTube video

 The Early Level Pedagogy Toolkit aims to support practitioners working with children in the Early Level to appropriately use play pedagogy to support learning and development.